What Is Fire Side Additive?

-This is a result of sulfuric acid coated with soot and fly ash particles being emitted from stack.
+This is a result of sulfuric acid coated with soot and fly ash particles being emitted from the stack.

-Why to Use Additives with Solid Fuel?
+Why Use Additives with Solid Fuel?

-2) Almost all Fuels have ash melting point in the range of 9000C to 16000C, thus impurities burn with carbon to form slag and clinker.
-Our additive reacts with the impurities like magnesium and aluminate compounds to form a spinal compound which is very easy to remove powdery deposit and has a melting point of more than 38000C.
+2) Almost all Fuels have ash melting points in the range of 9000C to 16000C, thus impurities burn with carbon to form slag and clinker.
+Our additive reacts with the impurities like magnesium and aluminate compounds to form a spinal compound which is very easy to remove powdery deposits and has a melting point of more than 38000C.
 Raising the melting temperature of major impurities in the furnace inhibits the fouling of the furnace.

 3) Our multipurpose fireside additive reacts with acids like H2SO4 and acts as a neutralizing agent to reduce the corrosion caused by acids to the chamber.

-4) Our Additive does not allow the impurities that melt and form slag or clinker to sinter on to the Furnace, making the cleaning process easy.
+4) Our Additive does not allow the impurities that melt and form slag or clinker to sinter onto the Furnace, making the cleaning process easy.